Raihan4520/Web-Tech/README.md

 # Web Technology Course - Lab Tasks & Final Project

-This repository contains the lab assignments and final project from my **Web Technology** course, taken during my undergraduate studies at the **American International University - Bangladesh (AIUB)**.
+This repository contains the lab assignments and final project from my **Web Technology** course, taken during my undergraduate studies at **American International University - Bangladesh (AIUB)**.

 ### Course Information
 For more details on the course, refer to the [AIUB Undergraduate Course Catalog](https://www.aiub.edu/faculties/fst/ug-course-catalog).